 Living in Asia is a great thing even for Westerners.
-The cost of living in Asia is not that high as compared to the Western Countries.
+The cost of living in Asia is not as high as compared to Western Countries.

 Moreover, some of the countries in Asia are peaceful and safe for people to live in, with a low crime rate and a high index of human safety.

 Here are the ten best countries to live in Asia:

 Indonesia, a country of around 270 million people in Southeast Asia, is abundant in natural beauty, soaring volcanoes, spectacular rice terraces, and some of the best diving in the world.

 Whether you fancy climbing volcanoes, trekking through jungles, or diving at coral reefs, there’s no shortage of places to visit.
 This country is one of the fastest-growing countries in South-East Asia.

 Due to its economy and industry, Indonesia is also home to a rapidly growing expatriate community and has many things to offer newcomers.
 The low cost of living and good quality of life makes Indonesia one of the best countries to live in Asia, but not a retirement destination.